ratwithacompiler/OBS-captions-plugin/README.md

-## Closed Captioning OBS Plugin using Google Speech Recognition API
+## Closed Captioning OBS Plugin

 Provides closed captioning via Google Cloud Speech Recognition API as a standalone OBS plugin, no other tools required.
-It's fully optional to viewers and uses Twitch's built in caption support which works on livestreams and in VODs on PC and iOS, no Twitch extension needed.
+It's fully optional to viewers and uses Twitch's built in caption support which works on livestreams and in VODs on PC, Android and iOS, no Twitch extension required.

 #### Features:
   * Captions only when the microphone source is unmuted and active to ensure safety